 Reading and writing are both key development areas for our school.
 We aim to provide stimulating and engaging texts which cover a range of fiction and non-fiction writing genres.
 Comprehension, spelling and grammar are also fully integrated in our English lessons.
 Teachers use a variety of activities and approaches to make these fun.

 At Bentley West, we want to encourage all our children to love books.
-The children love to sit in to our classroom book corners and choose a book to take home or read in school.
-Here are a selection of our classroom book corners.
+The children love to sit in our classroom book corners and choose a book to take home or read in school.